CGNS/cgns.github.io/CGNS-ReST-site/source/standard/SIDS/particles.rst

 .. note::

-  1. Default names for the <a href="build.html#Descriptor":sidsref:`Descriptor_t`, :sidsref:`DataArray_t`, and :sidsref:`UserDefinedData_t` lists are as shown; users may choose other legitimate names.
+  1. Default names for the ":sidsref:`Descriptor_t`, :sidsref:`DataArray_t`, and :sidsref:`UserDefinedData_t` lists are as shown; users may choose other legitimate names.
 Legitimate names must be unique within a given instance of :sidskey:`ParticleCollisionModel_t` and shall not include the names :sidskey:`DataClass` or :sidskey:`DimensionalUnits`.
   2. :sidskey:`ParticleCollisionModelType` is the only required element.

 For any data that is dimensional, :sidsref:`DimensionalUnits` may be used to describe the system of dimensional units employed.
 If present, these two entities take precedence over all corresponding entities at higher levels of the hierarchy, following the standard :ref:`precedence rules<precedence>`.